 Here in New Zealand, our Pyrex products are manufactured in the US.
 So this means, unfortunately, that our beloved Pyrex™ jugs are likely made of tempered soda lime glass, especially if purchased after 1998.

 However, even if you have a jug that you found on the flea market or inherited from your great aunt, there’s no guarantee that it is made of borosilicate.

-Therefore, as much as I love Pyrex jugs, put them back into your kitchen cupboard and invest in a cheaper PP (polypropylene) plastic container or jug to mix up your lye solution.
+Therefore, as much as I love Pyrex jugs, put them back into your kitchen cupboard and either invest in a cheaper PP (polypropylene) plastic or a stainless steel container or jug to mix up your lye solution.
 PP plastic, with the recycling code 5, is the only plastic that is both heat proof and chemical resistant, and with the bonus that you don’t have to worry about shattering glass.
 HDPE is another plastic (recycling code 2) that is often used to store lye in.
 However, it is not heat proof and should not used to mix your lye in, as the dissolution of the lye is an exothermic reaction (creates heat) and it will get as hot as a cup of tea!
 Stainless steel is the only readily available (and affordable) metal that does not react with lye and is safe to use to mix your lye in.

 This post was first published in the New Zealand Soap Makers’ Association Newsletter May 2020.